Finding kitchen storage space

 Glue and nail the 3/4 x 3/4-in. lip to the front of the base, then “picture frame” the plywood with L-moldings.
 For an exact measurement, cut one end at 45 degrees on a miter saw, hold it in position and mark the other end.
 Put a “reminder mark” on the board so you remember which direction to cut the angle.
 Secure the pieces with carpenter’s glue and 3d nails.

-Mount the hinges to your base using wood screws.
+Mount the swing down hinges to your base using wood screws.
 Hold the assembled unit in position under the cabinet, then mark the holes for the brackets (a two-person job).
 Drill the holes, then secure the brackets to the cabinet using short machine screws, washers and nuts.

 When counter space is at a minimum and counter mess at a maximum, this swing-down rack will keep your cookbook up and out of the fray.
 The special spring-loaded brackets allow you to swing your cookbook down when you need it, then out of the way when you’re done.